 Employment Rates

-The majority of survey respondents above took 1-3 months to find a job upon graduation.
+The majority of survey respondents above took 1 month or less to find a job upon graduation.

 Salary Expectations Upon Graduation

-You may find more information on the field of Interior Design and salary outlooks on the National Occupational Classification located on the Human Resources and Skills Development Canada website at NOC-Interior Design OR on the WorkBC website at WorkBC-Occupations.
+More information on the field of Interior Design and salary outlooks may be found on the National Occupational Classification located on the Human Resources and Skills Development Canada website at NOC-Interior Design OR on the WorkBC website at WorkBC-Occupations.

 The current provincial outlook for this occupation: